shanehampton/express-rest-api/README.md

 `DELETE /profiles/{profile_id}`<br>
 `POST /calculator`

-`/users` is a basic user entity, and `/profiles` is an extension of the User data model with a foreign key. `/calculator` is a function call invoked synchronously via `POST` with the function arguments passed in the request body.
+`/users` is a basic user entity, and `/profiles` is an extension of the User data model with an id reference. `/calculator` is a function call invoked synchronously via `POST` with the function arguments passed in the request body.
 The calculator pattern is useful for arbitrarily exposing functions in a standard REST format.

 ## Capabilities